 The European Union (EU) is a market of more than 500 million consumers.
-The Community Trade Mark (CTM) is an ideal tool to tackle this market.
-The CTM gives its owner a uniform right which is applicable in all member states of the EU*.
+The EU Trade Mark (EUTM) is an ideal tool to tackle this market.
+The EUTM gives its owner a uniform right which is applicable in all member states of the EU*.

-Our trade mark professionals’ solid know-how on the CTM system gives us the pleasure to offer our assistance and services to you or your clients for trade mark matters in the EU.
-As professional representatives before the OHIM (Office for Harmonization in the Internal Market), we may assist you with the prosecution of all CTM applications as well as with oppositions, renewals and other CTM matters.
+Our trade mark professionals’ solid know-how on the EUTM system gives us the pleasure to offer our assistance and services to you or your clients for trade mark matters in the EU.
+As professional representatives before the EUIPO (European Union Intellectual Property Office), we can assist you with the prosecution of all EUTM applications as well as with oppositions, renewals and other EUTM matters.

-A registered CTM may be renewed every 10 years counted from the date of filing.
-Genuine use of the mark within the EU is necessary to secure exclusive rights to the trade mark.
+A registered EUTM may be renewed every 10 years counted from the date of filing.
+Genuine use of the mark within the EU is necessary to secure exclusive rights to the trademark.

-* the current 28 member states are: Austria, Belgium, Bulgaria, Czech republic, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxemburg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom
+* the current 27 member states are: Austria, Belgium, Bulgaria, Czech republic, Croatia, Cyprus, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden